Last Updated on September 16, 2024 by Soumya

 The Archaeological Museum is located right next to the Jeronimos Monastery in the same monastery complex.

-This museum has one of the most impressive collections of historical artifacts in the whole of Portugal.
-Their Egyptian and Islamic Sections are especially well curated.
+This museum has one of the most impressive collections of historical artifacts in Portugal.
+Its Egyptian and Islamic Sections are especially well curated.

 National Coach Museum

 This is an interesting museum a little further away from the monastery.
-In fact, I termed it as one of Lisbon’s hidden gems because hardly any tourist guide talks about it.
+In fact, it is one of Lisbon’s hidden gems because hardly any tourist guide talks about it.

 The Coaches Museum has an extensive collection of ornate carriages, most of which were used by the Portuguese nobility.
-Some of them were gifts to state guests.
-There are a couple of child coaches too.
+Some were gifts to state guests.
+There are also a couple of child coaches.

-It is pretty interesting to walk through the aisles of this unique museum in Belem and take in all the wealth and richness that the elite once lived in.
+It is interesting to walk through the aisles of this unique museum in Belem and imagine the wealth and riches that the elite once enjoyed.

 Belem Palace

-Belem Palace is where Portuguese presidents live today.
-It has been their official residence since 1910.
+Portuguese presidents live in Belem Palace, which has been their official residence since 1910.
 Portuguese kings also lived here, on and off.
-In fact when the earthquake struck in 1755, King Jose I was inside the Belem Palace which wasn’t damaged much.
+In fact, when the earthquake struck in 1755, King Jose I was inside the Belem Palace, which wasn’t damaged much.

-You can visit the Presidency Museum inside the palace every day except on Mondays.
-If you are keen to learn more about Portugal’s modern political history, then this place is for you.
+The Presidency Museum is inside the palace every day except Mondays.
+If you are keen to learn more about Portugal’s modern political history, this place is for you.

 MAAT

-Apart from the 4 exhibition rooms that showcase various creations by modern artists, thinkers, and architects, the building in which the museum is housed is a sight in itself.
-Sleek and futuristic, it gives you positive vibes for the future.
+Apart from the 4 exhibition rooms that showcase various creations by modern artists, thinkers, and architects, the museum’s building is a sight in itself.
+Sleek and futuristic, it gives off positive vibes about the future.

 Enjoy a cruise on the Tagus

-With a welcome drink in one hand and the fleeting medieval skyline of Lisbon bathed by last rays of the sun on the other, there can no better way to end your day in the UNESCO neighborhood of Belem.
+With a welcome drink in one hand and the fleeting medieval skyline of Lisbon bathed by the last rays of the sun in the other, there can be no better way to end your day in the UNESCO neighborhood of Belem.

 Click here to book your sunset cruise now.